Blog

 • Detailed reports for students, teachers and families

-Advanced educational gamification: Game elements are being used more sophisticatedly:
+Game elements are being used in a more sophisticated way:

 • Achievement systems that recognize different types of success